openplayerjs/openplayerjs/docs/usage.md

     hls: {
         // all HLS options available at https://github.com/video-dev/hls.js/blob/master/docs/API.md#fine-tuning.
     },
+    // Configuration related to the progres bar
     progress: {
-        // The default duration in seconds to show while loading the media (default: 0) duration
+        // The default duration in seconds to show while loading the media (default: 0).
+        // This is to improve some of the UX when the player hasn't detected the metadata
+        // of the media yet, but you don't want to show a 00:00 duration duration
     },
     // Force the player to have a specific width/height (default for both: 0)